The New Cars

 The New Cars were a band formed in 2005 by two of the original members of the 1970s/1980s new wave band the Cars.
-The band was composed of original Cars members Elliot Easton and Greg Hawkes, along with vocalist/guitarist Todd Rundgren, vocalist/bassist Kasim Sulton, and drummer Prairie Prince.
+The band was composed of original Cars members Elliot Easton and Greg Hawkes, along with vocalist/guitarist Todd Rundgren, bassist/vocalist Kasim Sulton, and drummer Prairie Prince.
 The band performed the Cars' songs, some new material, and selections from Rundgren's career.

 History

 In 2005, rumors began circulating that Easton and Hawkes would be teaming with Todd Rundgren in a new Cars lineup, with Rundgren replacing the Cars' original vocalists Ric Ocasek and Benjamin Orr.
 The rumors turned out to be true, with the revamped lineup calling themselves the New Cars.
 Two regular Rundgren collaborators, bassist Kasim Sulton and drummer Prairie Prince, replaced bassist Benjamin Orr and drummer David Robinson in the new lineup.
-Robinson, who retired from the music industry years before, was invited to join the group but amicably declined.
+Robinson, who had retired from the music industry years before, was invited to join the group but amicably declined.
 Ocasek, who had opted out of any possibilities of a reunion, gave his blessing to Easton and Hawkes, saying, "I want Elliot and Greg to be happy."
 On April 17, 2006, when Ocasek appeared on The Colbert Report and was asked if there was anyone he wanted to put "on notice", he answered "Todd Rundgren".

 On March 20, 2006, the New Cars released a new original single, "Not Tonight", on Eleven Seven Music.
 On May 9, 2006, they released an album "It's Alive!", also on Eleven Seven Music.
 The album contained 18 tracks, consisting of 15 live recordings (12 classic Cars songs, the new single "Not Tonight", and 2 Todd Rundgren songs), plus 3 new original studio tracks.

 Rundgren referred to the project as "an opportunity... for me to pay my bills, play to a larger audience, work with musicians I know and like, and ideally have some fun for a year".

 In 2010, all four still-living original members of The Cars reunited for a new studio album and tour.